hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 ## News + Announcements

   * **2021-06-29** -
-    For a detailed set of updates, please see this [link](https://github.com/neuralaudio/neuralaudio.github.io/pull/10/).
-Summarized:
     * There will be a journal special issue for strong HEAR 2021 participants.
     * The API has been simplified and clarified.
+For a detailed set of updates, please see this [link](https://github.com/neuralaudio/neuralaudio.github.io/pull/10/).
     * Three open tasks have been announced.
     * The first leaderbord is *ready for submission*.
 Please submit [here](https://docs.google.com/forms/d/e/1FAIpQLSfSz7l4Aohg4JD_TTqKcIOkejM_ws0ho4kfD2nDeKQ4YWz5RA/viewform?usp=send_form).